 Meet regularly with the practice manager to ensure service delivery is maintained at a high level.

-To be the first point of call for patients relating to queries that admin staff is unable to deal with.
+To be the first point of call for patients and outside agencies relating to queries that admin staff are unable to deal with.

 Personal development: